Profile: Aleppo, Syria's second city

 However, it suddenly became a key battleground in July 2012, when rebel fighters launched an offensive to oust government forces and gain control over northern Syria.

-But the rebel advance was not decisive and after 10 months of clashes and bombardment, Aleppo is firmly divided into opposition and loyalist controlled sectors.
+But the rebel advance was not decisive and Aleppo remains firmly divided into opposition and loyalist controlled sectors, with some parts of the city changing hands on a daily basis.

-Aleppo, or "Halab" in Arabic, is one of world's oldest continuously inhabited cities, being mentioned in Egyptian texts from the 20th Century BC.
+Aleppo, or "Halab" in Arabic, is one of world's oldest continually inhabited cities, being mentioned in Egyptian texts from the 20th Century BC.

 Remains of a temple from the end of the third millennium BC have been found at the site of Aleppo's famous mediaeval citadel, which still dominates the area and provided a defensive stronghold for centuries.